A lavender field in London – Mayfield Lavender Farm

 Enjoying the entirety of the lavender fields

-4. A lavender field in London – bring a sunhat and wear sunscreen
+4. Bring a sunhat and wear sunscreen

 England and good weather don’t usually go hand in hand, but come summertime, the weather can be surprisingly good.
 Temperatures can hit the high 20s (C) or even 30s, matching those you find in Italy or Spain.